DesignCon is part of the Informa Markets Division of Informa PLC

 DesignCon's "Engineer of the Year" Award is given out each year during the DesignCon event.
 The award seeks to recognize the best of the best in engineering and new product advancements at the chip, board, or system level.

-Past Engineer of the Year Award Recipients:
+We have been pleased to honor these Engineer of the Year Award recipients

 After delivering 19 years’ worth of tutorials and technical papers at DesignCon, Mike Peng Li, Intel Corp.
 Fellow, says the conference has become part of him.
 Mike has published approximately 110 technical papers, has earned 30 patents, has been named an IEEE Fellow, and has guided thousands of engineers, scientists, and students with his books and tutorials, especially in the area of jitter.